ProfessionalLinuxUsersGroup/course-books/docs/lac/u8lab.md

 fi
 ```

-Execute this with the following command and you’ll have your first completed script.
+Execute this with the following command and you'll have your first completed script.
 ```bash linenums="1"
 ./scriptfile.sh
 ```